-- 1. To study the constructional details and draw characteristic and constant efficiency curves of Pelton turbine - 2.
-To study the constructional details and draw characteristic and constant efficiency curves of a Francis turbine - 3.
-To study the constructional details and draw characteristic and constant efficiency curves of a Kaplan turbine - 4.
-To study the constructional details and draw characteristic curve of centrifugal pump - 5.
-To study the constructional details and draw characteristic curve of a reciprocating pump - 6.
-To study the constructional details and draw performance curve of gear oil pump - 7.
-To study the constructional details and determine the efficiency of a hydraulic Ram - 8.
-To study the constructional details of a centrifugal compressor - 9.
-To study the model of hydro power plant and draw it's layout - 10.
-To determine the volumetric efficiency of a reciprocating compressor
+1. To study the constructional details and draw characteristic and c constant efficiency curves of Pelton turbine 2.
+To study the constructional details and draw characteristic and constant efficiency curvesof a Francis turbine 3.
+To study the constructional details and draw characteristic and c constant efficiency curves ofa Kaplan turbine 4.
+To study the constructional details and draw characteristic curve of centrifugal pump 5.
+To study the constructional details and draw characteristic curve of a reciprocating pump 5.
+To study the constructional details and draw performance curve of gear oil pump 7.
+To study the constructional details and determine the efficiency of a hydraulic Ram 3.
+To study the constructional details of a centrifugal compressor Э. To study the model of hydro power plant and draw it's layout 10.
+To determine the volumetric efficiency of a reciprocating compressor the concept of boundary layer theory and flow separation.
+Plot velocity and pressure profiles for any given fluid flow.

-CO1.
-Ability to use the measurement equipment's for flow measurement

-CO2.
-Ability to use the measurement equipment's for flow measurement CO3.
-Ability to do performance trust on different fluid machinery
+CO1.Ability to use the measurement equipment's for flow measurement CO2.Ability to use the measurement equipment's for flow measurement CO3.Ability to do performance trust on different fluid machinery CO4.
+Identify importance of various fluid properties at rest and in transit.
+Understand